danielforeverlearning/test_google_drive/java_gradle_console_app/README.txt

 (9) For  (8A)  found source code in github: https://github.com/google/google-api-java-client-samples/tree/master/plus-cmdline-sample

-lets try to use this code before trying (8B)
+lets try to use this code before trying (8B), uploading "google-api-java-client-samples-master.zip" from github look at app called "plus-cmdline-sample"